census-instrumentation/opencensus-cpp/opencensus/exporters/stats/prometheus/README.md

 # OpenCensus Prometheus Stats Exporter

-The Opencensus Prometheus Stats Exporter is a stats exporter that exposes stats to the
+The OpenCensus Prometheus Stats Exporter is a stats exporter that exposes stats to the
 [Prometheus cpp client library](https://github.com/jupp0r/prometheus-cpp).